pymc-devs/pytensor/doc/extending/type.rst

 ===============

-The :class:`Type` class is used to provide "static" information about the types of :class:`Variable`\s in an Pytensor graph.
+The :class:`Type` class is used to provide "static" information about the types of :class:`Variable`\s in an PyTensor graph.
 This information is used for graph rewrites and compilation to languages with typing that's stricter than Python's.

-The types handled by Pytensor naturally overlap a lot with NumPy, but they also differ from it in some very important ways.
+The types handled by PyTensor naturally overlap a lot with NumPy, but they also differ from it in some very important ways.
 In the following, we use :class:`TensorType` to illustrate some important concepts and functionality regarding :class:`Type`, because it's the most common and feature rich subclass of